-There is a global appeal for building healthy communities and this has been echoed in the 334 Report, in which one of the learning goals is to lead an active and healthy lifestyle.
-It refers to "a way of living based on regular physical activity and a cluster of related healthy behaviours" which leads to health, vigour, vitality, self-respect and the control of one's destiny3.
-People may be at different levels of practising self-regulated active and healthy living, ranging from merely following instructions without really knowing why, to being fully informed and determined to make relevant choices.
-PE aims to help students to raise their level of self-regulation for leading an active and healthy lifestyle.
+There is a global appeal for building healthy communities and this has been echoed in the "The New Academic Structure for Senior Secondary Education and Higher Education - Action Plan for Investing in the Future of Hong Kong" (2005) (334 Report), in which one of the learning goals is to lead an active and healthy lifestyle.
+It refers to "a way of living based on regular physical activity and a cluster of related healthy behaviours" which leads to health, vigour, vitality, self-respect and the control of one's destiny2.